AJFrio/Assistant/README.md

 ### Interacting with the Assistant

-- **Command Line**: Enter your requests in the command line interface.
 - **GUI**: Use the graphical user interface to interact with the assistant.

 ### Example Commands